section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

-This function serializes a `Link` object parameter that is submitted as a parameter.
-The serialized bytes are then written to a file whose name is specified as the second parameter.
-Serialization is handled via `out.writeOurObject(inputLink)`.
-By calling `file.close()`, we terminate the file handle once the bytes have been written to the file.
+ This function will serialize a `Link` object parameter submitted as a parameter.
+The serialized bytes are then written to a file in which we will specify the name as the second parameter.
+Handle Serialization via `out.writeOurObject(inputLink)`.
+By calling `file.close()`, we terminate the file handle.

 #### Deserialization example